-PROVIDENCE, Rhode Island — State environmental officials have not found West Nile virus in the latest round of mosquito tests in Rhode Island.
+PROVIDENCE, Rhode Island — State environmental officials say they did not find West Nile virus in the latest round of mosquito tests in Rhode Island.

-The state Department of Environmental Management said Tuesday that 172 mosquito samples from 37 traps set statewide during the week of July 27 came back negative for both West Nile and Eastern equine encephalitis.
+The state Department of Environmental Management said Tuesday that 117 mosquito samples from 37 traps set statewide on Sept.
+14 came back negative for both West Nile and Eastern Equine encephalitis.